-Remember Romeo Gigli, the Italian designer who, as the New York Times put it, “almost single-handedly revived a taste for elegant, architectural clothes when he started his company in 1983”?
-Recall the designer who was “poised to become fashion's great game-changer: the Armani of the 1990s” and who many of today’s most renowned names routinely look to for inspiration?
-Well, even if you do not, someone does, and that someone has been actively amassing rights in the long-lost fashion designer’s name across the globe.
+Remember Romeo Gigli, the Italian designer who, as the New York Times put it, “almost single-handedly revived a taste for elegant, architectural clothes when he started his company” in the 1980s?
+He was the designer who was “poised to become fashion's great game-changer: the Armani of the 1990s” and the one who many of today’s most renowned names routinely look to for inspiration.
+Well, even if you do not remember Romeo Gigli, someone does, and that someone has been actively amassing rights in the long-lost fashion designer’s name across the globe.

 That party was not the 69-year old Mr. Gigli.
-Instead, it was a little-known Luxembourg-registered company, called Eccentric S.r.l. moniker appears on registrations for the “Romeo Gigli” trademark for use on clothing, handbags, jewelry, and cosmetics, among other things, in countries around the world.
-It maintains registrations in the United States, Italy, Czech Republic, Turkey, Malaysia, and Australia, among others.
+Instead, it was a little-known Luxembourg-registered company, called Eccentric S.r.l., whose name appears on registrations for the “Romeo Gigli” trademark in countries around the world, including in the United States, Italy, Czech Republic, Turkey, Malaysia, and Australia, among others.

-You have likely never heard of Eccentric S.r.l.
+In all likelihood you have never heard of Eccentric S.r.l.
 The company does not have a website, a big-name CEO, a public-facing presence in fashion, an Instagram account, or anything like that.
 What it says it does have, however, is the right to the Romeo Gigli name.
-According to documents Eccentric filed with the JPTO last year, it is “a legitimate successor of trademark rights owned by Romeo Gigli as a consequence of mandatory handover resulting from bankruptcy of company managed by Romeo Gigli irrespective of his intention.”
+According to documents Eccentric filed with the JPTO in 2017, it is “a legitimate successor of trademark rights owned by Romeo Gigli as a consequence of mandatory handover resulting from bankruptcy of the company managed by Romeo Gigli irrespective of his intention.”

 The Rise (and Fall) of Romeo Gigli

-What exactly are the “circumstances” that Eccentric S.r.l. cites?
-Well, they follow directly from the tumultuous plight of Mr. Gigli himself, whose story is of “fortunes made then lost, a calamitous love affair, [and] worldwide fame,” as journalist Luke Leitch wrote for the Telegraph in 2012.
+What exactly are the “circumstances” that Eccentric is referring to?
+Well, they follow directly from the tumultuous plight of Mr. Gigli himself, whose story is of “fortunes made then lost, a calamitous love affair, [and] worldwide fame,” as journalist Luke Leitch characterized it in an article for the Telegraph in 2012.

-At the time that Mr. Leitch’s article was published, Mr. Gigli, then aged 62, was setting up shop in Venice.
-“Due to be open for a year,” that outpost would sell the new collection Gigli has designed exclusively for Joyce, a long-established chain of Chinese high fashion boutiques that bought Gigli's very first collection in 1985.
+At the time that Mr. Leitch’s article was published, Mr. Gigli, then 62 years old, was setting up shop in Venice.
+“Due to be open for a year,” that outpost would sell the new collection Gigli has designed exclusively for Joyce, a well-established chain of Chinese high fashion boutiques, which had purchased Gigli's very first collection in 1985.
 The highly anticipated Joyce collaboration – which debuted for Fall 2012 and played on some of Gigli’s most signature pieces – followed from a number of less-than-successful attempts by Mr. Gigli to regain the footing he found early in his career.
 This time around, it felt like things might just stick.

-From the outset, in the early 1980's, the industry placed its bets on Gigli and his “romantic shawl-collar necklines, gentle shoulders, bandeau-swathing and cocoon-ish, undulating silhouettes promised to be the longed-for antidote to power suits and shoulder pads, and his penchant for fitted, skinny trousers even kick-started the great leggings contagion of the early 1990s.”
+Beginning some 30 years prior, in the early 1980's, the fashion industry had placed its bets on Gigli and his “romantic shawl-collar necklines, gentle shoulders, bandeau-swathing and cocoon-ish, undulating silhouettes promised to be the longed-for antidote to power suits and shoulder pads, and his penchant for fitted, skinny trousers even kick-started the great leggings contagion of the early 1990s.”

-Gigli was, according to industry concurrence, headed for fashion stardom.
+Mr. Gigli was, according to industry concurrence, headed for fashion stardom.
 With his masterful hand (helped by his training as an architect, surely) and his romantic eye, he was “poised to become fashion's great game-changer: the Armani of the 1990s."
 With the back-of-house matters in order, thanks to the help of his partners, Italian businessman Donato Maino and Carla Sozzani, Mr. Gigli’s then-girlfriend and muse, and the sister of the late Vogue Italia editor-in-chief Franca Sozzani, his business appeared to be thriving.

 That is, until “the reckoning started in 1990."
 Mr. Gigli’s assistant "mentioned problems – the manufacturing companies were not being paid,” wrote Leitch.
-In the weeks to come, Gigli began to realize the inevitable: "They were pushing me out."
+In the weeks to come, Gigli began to realize the inevitable: his partners were "pushing [him] out."
 An even more damning realization came to light when Mr. Gigli consulted legal counsel about the impending takeover by Maino and Sozzani: he had virtually no right to stop it.

 "I thought a big part of the company was mine.
 It was not," Gigli said, reflecting on the ill-fated partnership years later.
 In reality, he had signed away a controlling stake to Maino and Sozzani years prior in exchange for financing and business development.
 Gigli asserted that his ex-friends and ex-partners had defrauded him.

-Fast forward to 2004 and a handful of corporate change-overs, Gigli severed all remaining ties with the brand he built, but he did not do so quietly.
-Instead of slinking away quietly, Gigli filed a $54.2 million lawsuit against IT Holding (the owner of the brand at the time), as well as Prandina SpA (the Romeo Gigli licensee) and its CEO, Italian entrepreneur Pierluigi Mancinelli, alleging that the defendants failed to pay him over $50 million in “royalties and consultancy fees” in connection with the Romeo Gigli brand and its name.
+By 2004, following a handful of complicated corporate change-overs, Gigli severed all remaining ties with the brand he built, but he did not do so quietly.
+Instead of slinking away quietly, Gigli filed a $54.2 million lawsuit against IT Holding (the owner of the brand at the time), as well as Prandina SpA (the Romeo Gigli licensee) and its CEO, Italian entrepreneur Pierluigi Mancinelli, alleging that the defendants had failed to pay him more than $50 million in “royalties and consultancy fees” in connection with the Romeo Gigli brand and its name.

-In an interview in 2004, Mr. Mancinelli confirmed that he was in the midst of the lawsuit, saying, “Mr. Gigli has asked us to suspend production and distribution of the Romeo Gigli brand.
+In an interview in 2004, Mr. Mancinelli, confirming that he was, in fact, in the midst of the lawsuit, revealed, “Mr. Gigli has asked us to suspend production and distribution of the Romeo Gigli brand.
 He claims ownership [of the brand], but he no longer has any rights in it.”